AlysonDorfman/reading-notes/102-notes/read06.md

 ## What is information recieved from the user called?

 Information recieved from the user in a JavaScript program is typically referred to as "input."
 This input can come from various sources, such as form fields on a web page, user interactions, or command-line input in a Node.js application.
 You can caputre and process uper input to make your JavaScript programs interactive and responsive to user actions.

+Credit: please note, ChatGPT assisted in the writing of these notes.